 - Add an ET hitch rated for (typically) 5K-8K pin weight.
 On a tandem truck, this requires some frame extension – about 2’.
 The ET sold by RVH Lifestyles has the new upward dampeners in it, the new longer release arm, and the specialized ET head in place of a Binkley head.
 The ET head is serviceable and heavy-duty – the Binkley head is not serviceable.
 The ET is upgradeable to (up to) a 10,000 pin weight version if required in the future.
 Note that in most cases we prefer the ET hitch to a Comfort Ride.
 We are Comfort Ride dealers as well as dealers for ET, so can supply either, and discuss with you the benefits of both hitches.
 In most cases, an ET is priced about the same as a Comfort Ride, since it comes with a mounting plate and angle for mounting, while that needs to be added to the Comfort Ride.

 - At least one backup camera at the hitch and a 9” monitor at the dash.
 The monitor is surface mounted.
-A DVR system that records either 9 or 17 channels or a quad-view camera system is an option.
+A DVR system that records 6, 9 or 17 channels or a quad-view camera system is an option that can replace the simple display.
 Also, evaluate providing a video hookup at the rear of the bed to support three trailer cameras.

 - Wire a 7-way RV blade socket at the rear of the truck for towing an RV trailer.
 This requires the RVH Electrical Center or the equivalent function.
 In the picture below you see (on the left) a typical 7-way connector for RV lighting, and below that, a smaller connector for video feeds from the trailer to the Quad monitor or to the DVR system.
 Three cameras on the trailer can be passed to the truck video system (without sound).
 Note, the gladhands on the right side are options for air systems, or for easily filling tires.